balanced/balanced-docs/overview/rev1/overview/resources.rst

 Test bank account numbers
 -------------------------

-Balanced provides various utilities to aid you in testing your :ref:`payouts` integration.
+Balanced provides various utilities to aid you in testing your :ref:`guides.credits` integration.

 When integrating payouts, it's worth noting that incorrect bank routing numbers